Deepspacediver/image-slider/readME.md

 reset timer if any of the events is fired

+When slide is changed, navCarousel for that corresponding slide changes with bgColor and previous active navCarousel is cleared

 function “next” and “previous” which will advance to the next or previous slide accordingly.
 Make the transitions smooth using simple effects.